 Rental Property Insurance: Details and Coverage

-Rental property insurance, popularly known as landlord insurance, compensates for the unique set of risks associated with renting out your condo or home.
+Rental property insurance, popularly known as landlord insurance, compensates for the unique set of risks that are associated with renting out your condo or home.
 The coverage includes liability expenses, property damage, and loss of rental income for property owners.
-Staying in rental properties such as renting a vacation house, temporary house, an investment property, having rental property insurance will ease your mind from the financial hazard associated with renters staying in your building.
+Whether you are renting a vacation house, temporary house, an investment property, having rental property insurance will ease your mind from financial hazard associated with renters staying in your building.

 Coverage of Rental Property Insurance

 The coverage of rental property insurance can vary.
-However, the policies will basically compensate for the building’s structure, valuables around the property that belongs to the landlord, loss of rental income, and liability coverage.
+However, the policies will basically compensate the structure of the building, valuables around the property that belongs to the landlord, loss of rental income, and liability coverage.
 Though the coverage is comparable to homeowners insurance, it offers distinct features that the aforementioned doesn’t have.

-Similar to homeowners insurance, this insurance coverage also compensates for the physical damage to your home.
-For instance, it will shoulder the expenses to repair your roof or walls’ damages, but not for your guest’s personal belongings.
+Dwelling Coverage – similar to homeowners insurance, this insurance coverage also compensates the physical damage to your home.
+For instance, it will shoulder the expenses to repair the damages to your roof or walls, but not for the personal belongings of your guest.
 You should also determine the kind of risk covered by your insurance, including lightning damage, fire, and the likes.

-Liability coverage will safeguard you from medical bills and legal costs from someone who experienced physical injuries on the premises of your property.
-Typically, if your visitor or resident is injured within your property, and you are found responsible, your policy will compensate these expenses – even additional ones.
-Since rental property coverage also has limitations, you can buy umbrella insurance for your apartment complex to expand your coverage.
+Liability Coverage – the liability coverage will safeguard you from medical bills and legal costs from someone who experienced physical injuries in the premises of your property.
+Typically, if your visitor or resident is injured within your property, and you are found responsible it, your policy will compensate these expenses – even additional ones.
+Since rental property coverage also has limitations, you can buy an umbrella insurance for your apartment complex to expand your coverage.

 Optional Features to Rental Property Insurance

 The coverage given varies according to the carrier.
-It means that the coverage offered by the other might not be available or just optional to some.
-Here’s a list of several examples of popular endorsements that you might want to add to your existing landlord’s insurance.
-Shopping and comparing are highly recommended to find the best price and coverage combination that suits your requirements.
+This means that the coverage offered by the other, might not be available or just optional to some.
+Here’s a list of several examples of popular endorsements that you might want to add to your existing landlords insurance.
+Shopping and comparing is highly recommended to find the best price and coverage combination that suits your requirements.

 Optional or additional coverage endorsements:

-• Ordinance or law coverage – this compensates for the loss of costs or value linked to enforcing local laws that cover the property’s repair due to insured loss.
-If this specific endorsement is a crucial criterion for you, you can contact your independent insurance agent to look for insurers that offer this add-on.
+• Ordinance or law coverage – this compensates for the loss of costs or value linked to enforcing local laws that cover the repair of the property due to insured loss.
+If this specific endorsement is a key criteria for you, you can contact your independent insurance agent to look for insurers that offer this add-on.

 • Vandalism coverage – this typically compensates for expected physical damage to your home or property.
-Many insurance companies don’t cover vandalism damages; however, it is available as an endorsement.
+There are many insurance companies that don’t cover the damages of vandalism, however, it is available as an endorsement.